 How to cite this article:

 Rajkumar Bauri, Mrityunjay Biswas, Dr. Sandip Sankar Ghosh.
 Effect of yoga on VO2 max and anaerobic power of secondary school boys.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 75-78.
+Int J Phys Educ Sports Health 2016;3(3):75-78.